song0462/Genuinesong_phpcrudecrud/phpcrudecrud_deployment.md

 	40GB of disk space

 Section #4 – Step by step instructions on how to create a VirtualBox Virtual Machine.
-	-Install and configure your platform’s Type 2 hypervisor such as VirtualBox.
+	1. Install and configure your platform’s Type 2 hypervisor such as VirtualBox.
-	-Create a new virtual machine within VirtualBox.
+	2. Create a new virtual machine within VirtualBox.
 		-On the ribbon menu of VirtualBox, go to “Machine” -> select “New” -Choose your “Name”, “Type”, and “Version” of an operating system.
 		-Delegate 2GB of base memory